- Home

 Fluvial LandformsObjective: To explain stream channel processes and explain the resultant land forms found on floodplains.

 Quick Game?
 Click here and again?
 Click here ... one last challenge?
 Click here Starter - Study the geographyalltheway.com slideshare to the right and take notes on the four different types of river erosion on page 4 as well as the four types of transportation on page 5.
-You are going to split into teams of three.
-Each person in the group will represent one of the following: 1.
-Erosional Features (V-Shaped Valleys & Waterfalls) 2.
-Depositional Features (Floodplains, levées, deltas) 3.
-Joint feature (meanders, oxbow lakes & point bars) Task 1 - You are going to create a revision fact sheet for each person in your group about your allocated features under the heading above.
+You are going to split into teams of five.
+Each team will represent one of the following: Team 1.
+V-Shaped Valleys Team 2 - Waterfalls Team 3.
+Floodplains, levées, Team 4 -Deltas Team 5.
+Meanders, oxbow lakes & point bars Task 1 - You are going to create a three strip cartoon about your allocated features under the headings above.

 |